akshaybabloo/Car-ND/Project_3/README.md

 <!-- /TOC -->

-In this project, I have tried to clone the behavior of the car following a path, he has used [Udacity's Self-Driving Car Simulator v2](https://github.com/udacity/self-driving-car-sim) to record the path while its been used.
+In this project, I have tried to clone the behaviour of the car following a path, he has used [Udacity's Self-Driving Car Simulator v2](https://github.com/udacity/self-driving-car-sim) to record the path while it's been used.

 The simulator, once the recording is completed, outputs the camera frames as following files: